World Monkey Day Seeks To Celebrate & Protect Earth’s Primates

 Pygmy marmoset

 This primate is the smallest monkey with the full-grown adults able to nestle in the palm of a human hand.
 The newborn pygmy marmoset is the size of a human thumb.
-The adorable primate resides in the Amazon region of Brazil, Peru, Bolivia, Ecuador and Colombia.
+The adorable primate resides in the Amazon region of Brazil, Peru, Bolivia, Ecuador, and Colombia.
 Because of their diminutive size, this little monkey is a highly sought after snack by its predators, but one of its defense mechanisms is that it can jump almost 40 times its own body length in just one leap.

 Proboscis monkey